icerpc/icerpc-csharp/examples/GreeterProtobuf/README.md

 # GreeterProtobuf

-The GreeterProtobuf example illustrates how to use [Protobuf][protobuf] to encode the payloads of IceRPC requests and responses.

-It's a variation of the [Greeter](Greeter) example that uses Protobuf instead of Slice.
-See also the [GreeterCore](GreeterCore) example that uses the same core APIs to create requests and responses.
+The GreeterProtobuf example is a variation of the [Greeter](Greeter) example.
+It sends the same request and receives the same response, except it uses [Protobuf][protobuf] instead of Slice to define the contract between the client and the server.

 You can build the client and server applications with: